Rudraksha20/CIS565-GPU-Final-Project-Vulkan-Procedural-Terrain/README.md

 -   Environmental fog is a very simple way to provide depth to the image.
 Giving a sense of realism to the infinite terrain.
 Here, we implement a parametric height based fog.

 -   For each fragmnet we calculate the distance of the fragment from the camera and based on the distance and the height we calculate the fog factor which is a value between [0.0, 1.0] that is used to blend the frame color with the fog color.
-This provides us with a very elegent looking height based fog.
+This provides us with a very elegant looking height based fog.

--   Equation for generating the fog factor: `exp(-rayOri.y*) * (1.0-exp( -distance*rayDir.y*))/rayDir.y`
+-   Equation for generating the fog factor: `exp(-rayOri.y) * (1.0-exp( -distance*rayDir.y))/rayDir.y`

 ## Debug Views